Red Bank Catholic High School: Athletics

 The girls swimming team won the Non-Public B state championship in 1996 and 2002.

 The softball team won the Non-Public Group B state championship in 1997 (defeating St. Mary High School in the finals) and won the Non-Public A title in 2005 (vs. Mount Saint Dominic Academy) and 2008 (vs. Immaculate Heart Academy).

-The boys track team won the Non-Public Group B spring track state championship in 1997.
+The boys track team won the Non-Public Group B spring / outdoor track state championship in 1997.

 The baseball team won the Non-Public Group B state championship in 1997, defeating Montclair Kimberley Academy in the tournament final.

 The girls track team won the Group I state indoor relay championship in 1998 and 1999.

 The girls track team won the indoor track Group I state championship in 1999.

-The girls soccer team won the Non-Public Group A state championship in 2002 (against runner-up Oak Knoll School of the Holy Child), 2003 (vs. Immaculate Heart Academy), 2005 (co-champion with Pingry School), 2010 (co-champion with Immaculate Heart]) and 2016 (co-champion with Oak Knoll).
+The girls soccer team won the Non-Public Group A state championship in 2002 (against runner-up Oak Knoll School of the Holy Child), 2003 (vs. Immaculate Heart Academy), 2005 (co-champion with Pingry School), 2010 (co-champion with Immaculate Heart) and 2016 (co-champion with Oak Knoll).
 The program's five state titles are tied for tenth-most in the state.

 The field hockey team won the Central Jersey Group II state sectional title in 2002.

 The 2002 men's ice hockey team won the Handchen Cup Championship / Southern A Conference Championship with a 7–5 over Middletown High School South, and won again in 2008 and 2011; the hockey team was the Dowd Cup Champion in 2005 and the Shore Conference Tournament champion in 2014.

 The 2013–14 men's varsity ice hockey team won the inaugural Shore Conference Tournament Championship with a 6–2 win against Howell High School at Middletown Ice World, marking the first time that the Shore Conference played to a single champion.